szepeviktor/debian-server-tools/webserver/WordPress.md

 - Please avoid [discouraged functions](/webserver/laravel/phpcs.xml)
 - We run static analysis on all source code
 - PSR-4 autoloading is suggested (no need for `require` and custom class autoloading)
+- WordPress core is installed in a separate subdirectory
 - Please also see [hosting information for developers](/Onboarding.md#onboarding-for-developers)

 ### Standard Directory structure